 This was the bridge that Jenny Agutter waved her red knickers from in The Railway Children.

-A lot of it was filmed on this line and at the stations, we passed along the way.
-I couldn’t remember the film in detail, but it was all quite easy to imagine looking at the landscape.
-I believe the film Yanks with Richard Gere was also filmed on one of these stations, too.
+They filmed a lot on this line, and at the stations, we passed along the way.
+I couldn’t remember the film in detail, but it was easy to imagine as we passed by.
+They filmed Yanks at one of the stations we passed through.

 The porters and the ticket collectors all looked very smart in their uniforms.
-All of them were volunteers.
-I was lucky enough to go on a day where it was fairly quiet and so was able to enjoy everything at my leisure.
+They were all volunteers.
+I was lucky enough to go on a day where it was fairly quiet and able to enjoy everything at my leisure.
 We went into a private compartment at first and on the return journey into the public one.
-It reminded me of those trains that used to have a corridor running one side and each compartment had a sliding door.
-In the public section, there was a buffet car and it was pleasant drinking coffee and watching the countryside go by.
+It reminded me of those trains that used to have a corridor running along one side, and each compartment had a sliding door.
+In the public section, there was a buffet car, and it was pleasant drinking coffee and watching the countryside go by.

-This was one of the small engine, and I remembered the large ones from my childhood.
+This was one of the small engines, and I remembered the large ones from my childhood.
 My dad would let us all out of the car at a level crossing to stand by the gate.
-Hearing the steam engine approaching was one of the most exciting things ever!
+Hearing the steam engine approach was one of the most exciting things ever!
 I can still recall how my stomach fluttered as we were all covered in steam!

-The waiting room and the toilet were all spotlessly clean, glossily painted.
+The waiting room and the toilet were all spotlessly clean, with shining paintwork.
 I can’t think when in my life I ever felt compelled to take a photograph of a toilet cistern before, but here is it!
 Once more, I was taken back to my childhood where we all had cubicles with the flushing tank high up and a chain to pull.
 We still use the expression ‘pulling the chain’ even though it is more of a handle now.